ilyasziyaoglu/Garage/README.md

 <a name="run"/></a>
 ## Run Project
   * To run project run above code snippet.
 After this process, it will start to accept requests over port 8080 with the embedded tomcat server.<br>
-    `java -jar ./target/carfactory-0.0.1-SNAPSHOT.jar`<br>
+    `java -jar ./target/garage-0.0.1-SNAPSHOT.jar`<br>

 <a name="using"/></a>
 ## Using
-  * To make a request for this project, you can use the Postman collection in the project or run the following `curl` command from the terminal.<br>
+  * To make a request for this project, you can use the Postman collection in the project
-    `curl --location --request POST 'http://localhost:8080/' --header 'Content-Type: text/plain' --data-raw 'cabrio'`